fordprefect480/owensymes-hugo/blog/content/_index.md

 ###### About Me
 Hi!
 I'm Owen.
-I'm a reliable, helpful & professional developer with over 10 years experience developing .NET web applications in Australia, Malaysia and NZ.
+I'm a reliable, professional developer with over 10 years experience developing .NET web applications in Australia, Malaysia and NZ.

-Underpinning everything I do is a love of learning and sharing knowledge with others.
-I'm currently enjoying playing around with Blazor WebAssembly and constantly experimenting with various aspects of DevOps.
+My aim is to craft readable, maintainable code and make life easier for users.
+Everything I do is driven by a love of learning and sharing knowledge with others.

-###### My Goal
-Crafting readable, maintainable code and making life easier for users.
+- 💼 Working as a Senior Developer at [Xeppo](https://www.xeppo.com.au).
+- 🎓 Currently learning about Blazor WebAssembly and constantly experimenting with various aspects of DevOps.
+- ✍ Trying out blogging as something new!
+[How's my driving?](/posts)